Distinguishing cosmological models through quantum signatures of primordial perturbations: Evolution of perturbations in the early universe with multi-field models

 Given the above covariance matrix, the behavior of the Wigner function in the phase space can be tracked by following the evolution of the Wigner ellipse, as defined by the following relation,

-It is important to note that area of the Wigner ellipse is proportional to $\textrm{det}.\bm{V}$ and it does not remain constant in multi-field models.
-Therefore, $\textrm{det}.\bm{V}$ acts as a key distinguishing factor between multi-field versus single-field models of inflation.
-We will comment on this result, in more detail, in the later part of this work.
+It is important to note that area of the Wigner ellipse is proportional to $\textrm{det}.\bm{V}$ and it does not remain constant in multi-field models, in contrast to single field models, which will be a key distinguishing factor between multi-field versus single-field models of inflation.